garrardkitchen/mcp-example/README.md

 I had to add the follow `using` as it was missing:

-This is the warning I got:

-> [!WARNING]
-> ILoggingBuilder' does not contain a definition for 'AddConsole' and no accessible extension method 'AddConsole' accepting a first argument of type 'ILoggingBuilder' could be found (are you missing a using directive or an assembly reference?)

 ```csharp
 using Microsoft.Extensions.Logging;
 ```

+This is the warning I receivied:

+> [!WARNING]
+> ILoggingBuilder' does not contain a definition for 'AddConsole' and no accessible extension method 'AddConsole' accepting a first argument of type 'ILoggingBuilder' could be found (are you missing a using directive or an assembly reference?)

 I then created a new file called `EchoTool.cs` and pasted the following code: